circle601/android-sims/README.md

 android-sims
 ============

-android clone of the sims 1
+android clone of the sims 1 that will use the original sims 1 files.